turbinenreiter/MicroPythonSmallSats/text/Results.md

 * Syntax design

+    With readability as an explicitly stated design goal, the syntax design of Python is crafted to make the language simple to read and understand:
     > Readability counts. [@pyzen]

-    With readability as an explicitly stated design goal, the syntax design of Python is crafted to make the language simple to read and understand.
-The language often reads similar to natural language and is described by many programmers as "executable pseudo-code".
+     The language often reads similar to natural language, English, and is often described as "executable pseudo-code".

 ### Writability